Tatsuya-Nonogaki/Veeam-PS-Utils/README.md

 #### Key Features
 - Retrieves the last job result, including success, warning, or failure status.
-- Provides detailed logging to a file if enabled.
+- Records output to a log file unless prohibited.
 - Returns exit codes for easy integration with scripts or monitoring tools.

 #### Parameters